AnkithSharmaji/Geektrust_Finding_Falcone/README.md

 4. Run `npm start` to start the development server.
 5. Open your browser and go to `http://localhost:3000` to access the application.

-Optional: You can deploy your code to a public cloud instance and share the link with others to see your final UI.

 ## Problem Context